PDF in progress...

 Rotation Strategies

-• Labeling system - Date all stored items clearly
+• Labeling system - Date all stored items clearly with purchase and expiration dates

-• Regular usage - Incorporate long-term storage foods into your regular diet
+• Regular usage - Incorporate long-term storage foods into your regular diet so you know how to prepare them

 Common Mistakes to Avoid

-• Storing all food in one location - Diversify storage locations to mitigate risk
+• Storing all food in one location - Diversify storage locations to mitigate risk from fire, flood, or pest intrusion

 Beyond Food: Supporting Items